juliotrigo/sqlalchemy-filters/README.rst

 determine the condition for the join, for example because of a foreign key relationship.

 Automatic joins allow flexibility for clients to filter and sort by related objects without specifying all possible joins on the server beforehand.
+Feature can be explicitly disabled by passing ``do_auto_join=False`` argument to the ``apply_filters`` call.

 Note that first filter of the second block does not specify a model.
 It is implictly applied to the ``Foo`` model because that is the only